AAFA’s 2022 Asthma Capitals™ Report Highlights the Most Challenging Places in the U.S. to Live With Asthma

 - Smoking laws

-Some factors that impact asthma may seem to be beyond our control.
-But we can improve outcomes in our communities if we work together.
-The Asthma Capitals report identifies small steps that law makers, local and federal officials, health care providers, and people with asthma and their caregivers can take to help improve asthma in the community.
+Even though some factors that impact asthma may be out of our control, there are some steps we can all take to improve asthma outcomes.
+The Asthma Capitals report identifies small steps that law makers, local and federal officials, health care providers, and people with asthma and their caregivers can take to help improve asthma in their communities.

 Advocate for Policies That Protect People With Asthma

-Your vote matters.
-You can support asthma-friendly policies in local, state, and national elections.
-When watching local elections, look for proposals or policies on topics such as emissions, public smoking, clean air, traffic, and manufacturing.
+Through your vote, you can support asthma-friendly policies in local, state, and national elections.
+When following local elections, look for proposals or policies on topics such as emissions, public smoking, clean air, traffic, and manufacturing.
 Laws on these topics can impact asthma rates and outcomes.